-After identifying these thoughts and when we’re likely to experience them, we can take the final step which is to name them.
-Naming uncomfortable thoughts brings a sense of familiarity with them so they’re not as frightening on competition day, and creates a bit of distance between yourself and those thoughts.
+After identifying these thoughts and when we’re likely to experience them, we can take the final step, which is to name them.
+Naming uncomfortable thoughts brings a sense of familiarity so they’re not as frightening on competition day, creating a bit of distance between yourself and those thoughts.
 Some great examples include:

 Flow and Trusting Your Body

 Elite lifters often talk about being in the zone when they compete.
 The scientific term for this is flow.
-Flow State, by Csíkszentmihályi and is when we are so intensely present in what we are doing time and distractions appear to vanish.
-In a state of flow athletes describe feeling extremely calm and relaxed but immensely focused on the task at hand as though they are in a ‘trace-like state’.
-During flow, time seems to slow down and there isn’t necessarily a lot of overt thinking going on; the athlete is totally and completely reliant on their body to perform on autopilot.
-It is during this state that athletes find themselves performing at a higher level than they normally would.
+Flow State is when we are so intensely present in what we are doing that time and distractions appear to vanish.
+In a state of flow, athletes describe feeling extremely calm and relaxed but immensely focused on the task at hand as though they are in a ‘trance-like state’.
+During flow, time seems to slow down, and there isn’t necessarily a lot of evident thinking.
+The athlete is totally and utterly reliant on their body to perform on autopilot.
+It is during this state that athletes find themselves performing at a higher level than they usually would.

-At Condor Performance we often talk about getting the head out of the way so the body can do what it already knows how to do, so we see a lot of value in the concept of flow.
-If you ask any elite lifter what they think about in the moments before a competition lift, you’re likely to get the response “absolutely nothing”.
-The best powerlifters in the world trust that their body knows what to do, and with enough training (and trust in their training program) they can go to competitions and consistently enter a state of flow right before they go to lift, through engaging in simple mindfulness exercises such as deep breathing.
+At Condor Performance, we often talk about getting the head out of the way so the body can do what it already knows how to do, so we see a lot of value in the concept of flow.
+If you ask any elite lifter what they think about in the moments before a competition lift, you’re likely to get the response, “Absolutely nothing”.
+The best powerlifters in the world trust that their body knows what to do.
+With enough training (and trust in their training program), they can go to competitions and consistently enter a state of flow right before they go to lift by engaging in simple mindfulness exercises such as deep breathing.

 Powerlifting Psychology: Visualisation

-However one trap lifters often fall into is only rehearsing successful lifts, often for fear of thinking about how things could possibly go wrong.
-This goes back to preempting – it’s important for lifters to preempt and visualise what an unsuccessful lift will look and feel like, how they’re likely to respond to this emotionally and cognitively, and rehearse how they want to respond to this and how they might coach themselves through it.
-This creates a sense of familiarity with unsuccessful attempts so that they don’t come as such a surprise on competition day, and allows us to pre-plan our response so we know exactly what to do in the case that it does happen.
+However, one trap lifters often fall into is only rehearsing successful lifts, often for fear of thinking about how things could possibly go wrong.
+This goes back to preempting – lifters must preempt and visualise what an unsuccessful lift will look and feel like, how they’re likely to respond emotionally and cognitively and rehearse how they want to respond to this and how they might coach themselves through it.
+This creates a sense of familiarity with unsuccessful attempts so that they don’t come as such a surprise on competition day and allows us to pre-plan our response so we know exactly what to do if it does happen.

-One of the most challenging mental hurdles lifters talk about is getting “Stuck”.
-When a lifter sees no progress or doesn’t see progress at the speed they expected, they’ll often label themselves as being stuck.
-Something important to keep in mind is that there are many reasons why a lifter may physically plateau, but it is actually our cognitive and emotional response to this physical plateau that often exacerbates its duration.
+One of the most challenging mental hurdles lifters discuss is getting “Stuck”.
+When a lifter sees no progress or doesn’t see progress at the speed they expect, they’ll often label themselves stuck.
+Something important to keep in mind is that there are many reasons why a lifter may physically plateau.
+Still, it is actually our cognitive and emotional response to this physical plateau that often exacerbates its duration.
 Our default response to seeing minimal to no progress includes thoughts of self-doubt, diminished confidence in our ability, and questioning whether or not all the work we are doing will be worth it.
 When a lifter becomes hooked by these thoughts, this often perpetuates the cycle of minimal progress.

 How To Get “Unstuck”

-It can be really beneficial for lifters who have become stuck, physically and/or mentally, to reflect on what life values they are fulfilling as a human being, (not necessarily as an athlete), that initially motivated them to pursue the sport and have kept them there up until now.
-Rather than looking at training through a purely athletic lens, we want to help them identify how lifting contributes to the individual living a rich and meaningful life, and through which of their life values this occurs.
+It can be really beneficial for lifters who have become stuck, physically and/or mentally, to reflect on what life values they are fulfilling as human beings (not necessarily as an athlete) that initially motivated them to pursue the sport and have kept them there up until now.
+Rather than looking at training through a purely athletic lens, we want to help them identify how lifting contributes to the individual living a rich and meaningful life and through which of their life values this occurs.
 Many of the values that arise include: